 The gardens make a pleasant outing from the centre of town, are interesting for students of garden history, and also lie conveniently close to the National Trust’s Skyline Walk, a ramble above the town.
 I’ve also written directions for a scenic circular walk from the railway station which visits the gardens (more below).

-The garden’s history is tied up with the history of Bath.
+The garden’s existence is tied up with the history of Bath.
 Ralph Allen was an important local figure in the eighteenth century; a businessman and notable philanthropist, reputed to be the inspiration for Squire Allworthy in Henry Fielding’s Tom Jones.
 Among his business interests were the stone mines from which the honey-coloured local limestone was extracted.
 To demonstrate how effectively the Bath stone could be used, Allen built this splendid show-mansion on a hillside overlooking Bath.
 The gardens of his house were landscaped in a fashionable ‘natural’ style, with advice from two other eighteenth-century luminaries: Alexander Pope and Capability Brown.
-The most famous feature of the garden is its rare Palladian bridge.
+While the house has been for many years a private school, the gardens are now cared for by the National Trust, and are subject to continuing restoration projects and historical investigations.

-The gardens are open daily in summer months, but have more limited opening in winter – it is always a good idea to check up-to-date opening details before you travel.
+The gardens are open daily in summer months, but have more limited opening in winter – I’d strongly recommend you check up-to-date opening details, including last admission times, before you travel.
 There are steep slopes, so wear sensible shoes.
-Note that the house is a school and isn’t open to the public; the entrance to the landscape gardens is on Ralph Allen Drive, downhill from the Prior Park School entrance.
-The garden is a good starting point for joining the 6-mile Bath Skyline Walk (a leaflet can be picked up at the visitor desk).
-The National Trust organises a calendar of special events at the gardens – see their website for the latest programe.
+You don’t really need walking boots or Wellingtons, since the paths are mostly well-made and gravelly, but to explore thoroughly or venture onto nearby footpaths, I’d suggest footwear that can handle a bit of mud or roughness underfoot.
+Note that the house is a school and isn’t open to the public; the main entrance to the landscape gardens is on Ralph Allen Drive, downhill from the Prior Park School entrance.

 How to get to Prior Park Garden